 Greenpeace sounded similar concerns, saying that the Nabucco pipeline would cause CO2 emissions in Europe to increase by 60 million tons annually, and noting that the money spent on the project could instead be used to install 4,000 wind turbines and produce 8,000 megawatts of wind power.

-Solar a better option"Over the next few years, power from solar energy will become significantly cheaper than natural gas," Jurrien Westerhof, an energy expert for Greenpeace Austria, said in a statement.
+"Over the next few years, power from solar energy will become significantly cheaper than natural gas," Jurrien Westerhof, an energy expert for Greenpeace Austria, said in a statement.
 "With the Nabucco deal, Austria is committing itself for decades to drawing natural gas from supplier countries in the Caspian region, no matter what the price."